 Dr. Sivewright received his medical education at Trinity College in Toronto graduating M.B. in the spring of 1876.
 According to the 1882 Ontario Medical Register, Dr. Sivewright joined the College of Physicians and Surgeons on the 24th of April, 1876.
-Dr. Sivewright began his medical practice that same year in Chatham, Ontario.
+Dr. Sivewright began his medical practice that same year in Chatham.
 His medical practice was listed in the 1876-1877 Chatham Business Directory.
 The directory lists his business on King Street near the “Gas Works”.
 His father appears in the same publication at the same address.
 The 1882 Town of Chatham Directory records the address for his office and his residence as 33 King Street East.

-Dr. and Mrs. Sivewright had two children, Oscar James, who was born on the 22nd of March, 1879 in Chatham and Ida May who was born on the 8th of May, 1880 in Chatham.
-A daughter Lily Rosalind died in 1883.
+Dr. and Mrs. Sivewright had three children; Oscar James Sivewright was born in Chatham on the 22nd of March, 1879 and Ida May Siveweright was born in Chatham on the 8th of May, 1880.
+A daughter Lily Rosalind Sivewright died in 1883.

-Mrs. Sivewright died on October 1st, 1910 while visiting her sister in Keyport, New Jersey.
+Mrs. Sivewright died on the 1st of October, 1910 while she was visiting her sister in Keyport, New Jersey.

 **Dr. Sivewright’s father Dr. James Hay Sivewright and his brother Dr. James Alexander Sivewright and Dr. William Robert Hall are all featured on the Chatham-Kent Physician Tribute website.